Reviewing West Fraser Timber (NYSE:WFG) and UFP Industries (NASDAQ:UFPI)

-West Fraser Timber (NYSE:WFG – Get Rating) and UFP Industries (NASDAQ:UFPI – Get Rating) are both basic materials companies, but which is the better business?
-We will compare the two companies based on the strength of their institutional ownership, risk, earnings, profitability, analyst recommendations, dividends and valuation.
+West Fraser Timber (NYSE:WFG – Get Rating) and UFP Industries (NASDAQ:UFPI – Get Rating) are both mid-cap basic materials companies, but which is the better investment?
+We will compare the two businesses based on the strength of their risk, earnings, analyst recommendations, institutional ownership, profitability, valuation and dividends.

-71.2% of West Fraser Timber shares are held by institutional investors.
-Comparatively, 81.7% of UFP Industries shares are held by institutional investors.
-3.7% of UFP Industries shares are held by insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock will outperform the market over the long term.

-This is a summary of recent ratings for West Fraser Timber and UFP Industries, as provided by MarketBeat.com.
+This is a summary of current ratings and target prices for West Fraser Timber and UFP Industries, as reported by MarketBeat.

 |Sell Ratings